dansdata-se/portal/CONTRIBUTING.md

 #### 1. You push some work to a PR

 ```
-abcd123 Feature A is done
+abcd123 feature(123): feature A is done
-1234abc Feature B is done
+1234abc feature(123): feature B is done
 ```

 #### 2. You receive some comments